 56. Peronnet F, Massicotte D, Brisson G, Hillaire-Marcel C. Use of 13C substrates for metabolic studies in exercise: methodological considerations.
 J Appl Physiol (1985).
 (1990) 69:1047–52. doi: 10.1152/jappl.19184.108.40.2067

 Keywords: dental caries, endurance athletes, sports nutrition, stable isotope, substrate oxidation

-Citation: Pettersson S, Ahnoff M, Edin F, Lingström P, Simark Mattsson C and Andersson-Hall U (2020) A Hydrogel Drink With High Fructose Content Generates Higher Exogenous Carbohydrate Oxidation and Lower Dental Biofilm pH Compared to Two Other, Commercially Available, Carbohydrate Sports Drinks.
+Citation: Pettersson S, Ahnoff M, Edin F, Lingström P, Simark Mattsson C and Andersson-Hall U (2020) A Hydrogel Drink With High Fructose Content Generates Higher Exogenous Carbohydrate Oxidation and a Reduced Drop in Dental Biofilm pH Compared to Two Other, Commercially Available, Carbohydrate Sports Drinks.
 Front.
 Nutr.
 7:88. doi: 10.3389/fnut.2020.00088

 Received: 06 April 2020; Accepted: 14 May 2020;